robie2011/Coinbase2Kafka/readme.md

 # coinbase2kafkaBridge
-This NodeJs-Script subscribes to coinbase ticker channel through websocket feed (see https://docs.pro.coinbase.com/#protocol-overview) and produce messages for kafka.
+This NodeJs-Script subscribes to coinbase ticker channel through websocket feed (see https://docs.pro.coinbase.com/#protocol-overview) and produces messages for kafka.
 Coinbase websocket feed will also shown in console.

 ## Install
 ```bash